 (image via Fairhope French Quarter)

 On the other side of Mobile Bay sits Fairhope, Alabama.
 A large municipal pier juts out into the bay.
-It offers a great place to fish or to simply watch the sunset over the water.
+It offers a great place to fish or simply watch the sunset over the water.
 Fairhope’s Community Park, near downtown, has a large playground and pirate ship splash pad for kids.
 Downtown Fairhope has its own French Quarter.
 It may be smaller than New Orleans, but it has a unique culture all its own.
 It’s also a good area for a day shopping trip.

 11. Shop LoDa (Lower Dauphin)